secwexen/aapp-mart/README.md

 By combining **AI-driven attack path prediction** with **autonomous red team simulations**, AAPP-MART provides organizations with a forward-looking security posture, not just reactive alerts.

-## **Why This Project Exists**
+## Why This Project Exists

-AAPP‑MART was created to help security teams and researchers better understand and simulate modern cyber‑attacks.
-Traditional tools focus on detection after an incident, while AAPP‑MART predicts attacker behavior, models possible attack paths, and provides insights before damage occurs.
+AAPP-MART was created to help security teams anticipate and simulate modern cyber-attacks before damage occurs.

-By open‑sourcing this project, we aim to make advanced attack simulation, risk modeling, and security automation accessible to everyone.
+Unlike traditional tools that detect incidents after they happen, it predicts attacker behavior and models potential attack paths proactively.

-## Installation: AI Red-Team Simulation & Attack-Path Engine
+## Installation: AI Red-Team Simulation & Attack-Path Engine (Coming Soon)

 AAPP‑MART is currently in development.
 A full installation workflow will be made available once the platform reaches the v1.0.0 production‑ready release.